ratmir-miftachov/Early-Stopping-CART/README.md

 # Early-Stopping-Regression-Tree

-This repo contains the code.
+This repo contains the code of https://arxiv.org/abs/2502.04709, "Early Stopping for Regression Trees"